-You will find more about how to write stories for children here.
+You can learn more about how to write stories for children here.

 If you would like to see some of my own children’s stories you can find them on Amazon here.

 Best of luck with your writing and don’t forget if you have any questions or comments I’d love to hear from you.

 P.S.
 All the information on the site is free for you and the only thing I ask is that if you found this helpful please leave a comment below.
 Please feel free to ask questions.
 I will always do my best to help.